Voice of Punjab: Season 4

 VOP Season 4 brought back Sachin Ahuja, Master Saleem and Shazia Manzoor as judges to pick the best Punjabi singing talent from all over the world.
 The auditions were conducted not only across India but also in many cities of Canada and the United Kingdom.
 The hosts were Sahil and Gurjit Singh.
 This season was extremely anticipated as the expectation of talents were very high.
 Deepesh Rahi was conferred with the title of Voice of Punjab 2013.
 The winner was chosen from three singers selected from among the six finalists.
 Previously, PTC used to select two singers, one male and one female, but this was the first time that one singer would be conferred with the title of Voice of Punjab. the anchors of the show were Sahil Vedoliyaa and Gurjit Singh.
+Harmanpreet Kaur Was Awarded The First Runner Up and Gurbinder Singh Was Second Runner Up.

 Season 5

 Neha Sharma of Kapurthala was declared as the winner of Season 5.
 Sadhu Singh from Batala was declared 1st runner-up while Simran Singh of Mukerian was declared 2nd runner-up.
 The anchor of the show was Gurjit Singh.
+The Judges Were Sachin Ahuja Master Saleem and Lakhwinder Wadali.

 Season 6

-Sonali Dogra of Jammu won Voice of Punjab Season 6.
-She won a cash prize of Rs. one lakh and a car.
-The winner was decided after the six finalists performed live before a huge audience.